 On November 12, 2024, a shareholder derivative lawsuit was filed in the United States District Court for the District of Massachusetts (the "Massachusetts Derivative Action").
 The Massachusetts Derivative Action is a consolidation of two shareholder derivative lawsuits based on the same allegations in the Class Action, and filed against certain former and current officers and directors, and nominally against the Company.
 Plaintiff Bonnie Maas, derivatively on behalf of nominal defendant the Company, brought claims for breach of fiduciary duty, violation of federal securities law, unjust enrichment, waste of corporate assets, and gross mismanagement, seeking monetary damages, including restitution and fees, equitable relief, and an order directing the Company to take all necessary actions to reform and improve its corporate governance and internal procedures.
 The Massachusetts Derivative Action is stayed pending the outcome of the anticipated motion to dismiss in the Class Action.
-On March 28, 2025, we filed a motion to dismiss the claims.
+On March 28, 2025, the Company filed a motion to dismiss the claims.

 On March 10, 2025, a shareholder derivative lawsuit was filed in the Delaware Court of Chancery (the "Delaware Derivative Action").
 The Delaware Derivative Action is based on the same allegations in the Class Action, and was filed against certain former and current officers, and nominally against the Company.
-Plaintiff Steve Bersch, derivatively on behalf of nominal defendant the Company, brought claims for breach of fiduciary duty, unjust enrichment, and insider trading, seeking various forms of relief, including equitable relief, monetary damages, including restitution and fees, and a declaratory judgment.
-Although the Delaware Derivative Action is in the early stages, we anticipate filing a motion to dismiss the claims if the case moves forward.
+Plaintiff Steve Bersch, derivatively on behalf of nominal defendant Evolv, brought claims for breach of fiduciary duty, unjust enrichment, and insider trading, seeking various forms of relief, including equitable relief, monetary damages, including restitution and fees, and a declaratory judgment.
+The Delaware Derivative Action is stayed pending the outcome of the anticipated motion to dismiss in the Class Action.

-We expect to incur legal and professional services expenses associated with this litigation in future periods.
-We will recognize these expenses as services are received.
-Insurance proceeds, if any, will be recognized as reductions to the related expenses in the period the proceeds are probable.
-While a loss from this litigation is reasonably possible, we cannot reasonably estimate a range of possible losses at this time, as the proceedings remain in the early stages, alleged damages have not been specified, there is uncertainty as to the outcome of our anticipated motion to dismiss in the Class Action which was filed on March 28, 2025, there is uncertainty as to the likelihood of the proposed class in the Class Action being certified or the ultimate size of any class if certified, there is uncertainty as to the final complaint in the Massachusetts Derivative Action, as the plaintiff will not identify an operative complaint or file a consolidated complaint until disposition of our anticipated motion to dismiss in the Securities and derivative actions.
-For these reasons, we have not recorded a loss contingency liability for the above litigation as of September 30, 2024.
+The Company expects to incur legal and professional services expenses associated with this litigation in future periods.
+The Company will recognize these expenses as services are received.
+While a loss from this litigation is reasonably possible, we cannot reasonably estimate a range of possible losses at this time, as the proceedings remain in the early stages, alleged damages have not been specified, there is uncertainty as to the outcome of our anticipated motion to dismiss in the Class Action which was filed on March 28, 2025, there is uncertainty as to the likelihood of the proposed class in the Class Action being certified or the ultimate size of any class if certified, there is uncertainty as to the final complaint in the Massachusetts Derivative Action, as the plaintiff will not identify an operative complaint or file a consolidated complaint until disposition of our anticipated motion to dismiss in the Class Action, and there are significant factual and legal issues to be resolved in both the securities and derivative actions.
+For these reasons, the Company has not recorded a loss contingency liability for the above litigation as of March 31, 2025.